 Despite the importance of modeling both AU and EU, to the best of our knowledge neither existing CAD nor normalcy approaches in medicine distinguish between them.
 This paper fills this gap.
-Specifically, we instantiate this idea as heteroscedastic Gaussian process regression (HGPR)~\cite{goldberg:1997:regression_inputdependent_noise} that uses separate Gaussian processes to model the mean and standard deviation.
-This approaches confers several advantages and overcomes some well-known limitations of classic Z-scores (see, e.g.,~\cite{mawad:2013:review_critique_statistical, colan:2013:why_how_scores, curtis:2016:mystery_zscore}).
-First, it models the fact that the variablity of behavior depends on the context.
-Consequently, what is considered anomalous behaviour is coupled to the specific context.
+Specifically, we instantiate this idea as heteroscedastic Gaussian process regression (HGPR)~\citep{goldberg:1997:regression_inputdependent_noise} that uses separate Gaussian processes to model the mean and standard deviation.
+This approach confers several advantages and overcomes some well-known limitations of classic Z-scores (see, e.g.,~\citep{mawad:2013:review_critique_statistical, colan:2013:why_how_scores, curtis:2016:mystery_zscore}).
+First, it models the fact that the variability of behavior depends on the context.
+Consequently, what is considered anomalous behavior is coupled to the specific context.
 Second, using two Gaussian processes enables disentangling the AU in the data and EU in the model.
-This idea has been previously explored for active learning~\cite{patel:2022:uncertainty_disentanglement_nonstationary} but not for anomaly detection.
+This idea has been previously explored for active learning~\citep{patel:2022:uncertainty_disentanglement_nonstationary} but not for anomaly detection.
 Third, being a Bayesian approach, it regards $Z$ as a random variable and thus naturally provides a method for computing high-density intervals on the anomaly score.
 This allows conveying a sense of the uncertainty of the model's assigned anomaly score.

-Our key contributions are: \begin{itemize} \item We explicitly disentangle AU and EU with two independent Gaussian processes. \item We enrich the anomaly score with a 95\,\% Highest-Density Interval (HDI), providing a calibrated and interpretable measure. \item We validate our method on standard publicly available benchmarks, consistently outperforming established CAD and AD methods in terms of ROC-AUC and PR-AUC. \item We demonstrate the effectiveness of our approach on a real-world clinical cohort involving aortic measurements, showcasing its potential impact in cardiology. \end{itemize}
+Our key contributions are: \begin{itemize} \item We explicitly disentangle AU and EU with two independent Gaussian processes. \item We enrich the anomaly score with a 95\,\% Highest-Density Interval (HDI), providing a calibrated and interpretable measure. \item We validate our method on standard publicly available benchmarks, consistently outperforming established CAD and AD methods in terms of ROC AUC and PR AUC. \item We demonstrate the effectiveness of our approach on a real-world clinical cohort involving aortic measurements, showcasing its potential impact in cardiology. \end{itemize}